 But even if this Court reaches the merits, there is no case here.
-SB 202 was the legislature's reasonable update of Georgia election laws, recognizing that "[t]he stress of the 2020 elections, with a dramatic increase in absentee-by-mail ballots and pandemic restrictions, demonstrated where there were opportunities to update existing processes to reduce the burden on election officials and boost voter confidence."
-Ex.
-A at 4:76-78.
-Far from being an "attack on democracy," SB 202 updated Georgia election law "to make it 'easy to vote and hard to cheat,' applying the lessons learned from conducting an election in the 2020 pandemic."
+SB 2022 was the legislature's reasonable update of Georgia election laws.
+Far from being an "attack on democracy," SB 202 updated Georgia election law "applying the lessons learned from conducting an election in the 2020 pandemic."
 Ex.
 A at 6:146-7:148.